mischavandenburg/blog/content/zet/bicep-testing-assertions.md

 It is great to see how the Bicep language is maturing and how it continues to introduce new features that make the lives of developers easier.
 I was really stoked about the new .bicepparam files, but I'm even more excited by the new testing framework.

+However, please note that this is still an experimental feature.
+I haven't found much other information, and I'm not part of the Bicep development community (yet).
+There might be a chance that this feature isn't implemented at all in the end.
+That being said, I would love to participate in this community and perhaps I'd be able to provide some costumer feedback, and I'm currently looking into this and I've reached out to a few acquaintances.

 ## Links:

 202308030808